- 1: Discourage Memorization: Start with Multiplication as Repeated Addition.

 Watch your kids fall in love with math & reading through our scientifically designed curriculum.

+Math may not always top students’ favorites list, but it lays the foundation for countless everyday life skills.
+Be it telling time or counting money, everything is math.
 Among the four core elements of math (addition, subtraction, multiplication, and division), multiplication is the most crucial one.
 It sets the ground for many advanced mathematical concepts like algebra and calculus.

-As a primary school math teacher, you are responsible for making multiplication fun and exciting for your class.
+As a primary school math teacher, you are responsible for teaching multiplication and making it fun and exciting for your class.
 If you get your students interested in math now, you can give them several prosperous academic years ahead.
 Don’t stress, though, for we are here to help!
+Let’s explore some engaging and easy ways to teach multiplication to kids.

-How to Teach Multiplication in 9 Easy Steps
+How to Teach Multiplication in 11 Easy Steps

 Students often struggle with memorization.
 They find it challenging to learn and implement all the tables in a problem.
 Some children get so scared of table memorization that they fear doing math.

 To prevent this, the best strategy is to show your class the relationship between multiplication and addition.
 This strategy can also help students understand the multiplication concept, which is repeated addition.
+Before kids dive into multiplication tables, build a foundational understanding of what multiplication means conceptually.

 Use relatable examples to show your class how multiplication is based on addition.
 As your class would have already learned addition in previous lessons, making them comfortable with multiplication will take less time.